 Transient shaper plug-ins have evolved into something fierce.
 I remember the first one I tried back in 2016 – the revered SPL Transient Designer Plus.
 It had two knobs, mix controls, and it made drum hits go brr or… slightly less brr!
 That’s pretty much all there was to it.

 Five years of Progress™ later, we have this absolute unit of a transient shaper plug-in called Pancz.
-It’s made in Poland by developer Oversampled who’s been flexing hard from the get-go with its first release, the sick OCS-45 tape simulator and distortion plug-in.
+It’s made by developer Spectral Plugins.
 Pancz (pronounced Panch) does precision transient shaping over 3 frequency bands, hard clipping (like taking a lawn mover to the waveform), soft/hard limiting, parallel compression, and coloration (with Presence and Air parameters).

 All of that good stuff happens in a single, distraction-free window devoted to the most essential controls and visuals for the punchy tasks at hand.
 Any rhythmic material you take into it (think one shots, drum beats, bass lines and melodic sequences) gets whipped into shape and sounds bolder.
 Either that, or it’s completely obliterated when you’re feeling frisky or you don’t know what you are doing.
 In other words, I am smitten!